Dhvani-intwala/spice-villa/README.md

 The overall goal of the website is to create a restaurant webpage that is enticing for the visitors that generates an interest and curiosity to visit the restaurant.
 Visitors should be able to find general information about the restaurant as well as finding the menu offerings.
 In addition, visitors should be able to make a reservation for a table directly on the webpage.
 It will also provide a booking management admin panel for the staff members.

+### User Stories
+-  First Time Visitor Goals
+  - As a first-time visitor I can read and learn about the location and history and get a feel for the restaurant.
+  - As a first-time visitor I can find out what kind of food they serve from their menu.
+  - As a first-time visitor I can find information about how to make a reservation at the restaurant.

+- Returning Visitor Goals
+  - As a returning visitor I can create an account so I can make a reservation online.
+  - As a returning visitor I can view the menu to see if it has changed.

+- Frequent User Goals
+  - As a frequent visitor I can login and find my current bookings.
+  -  As a frequent visitor I can change or cancel my booking in the login page.

 ### Agile Methodology

 This project was developed using the Agile methodology.